Updated May 11, 2023

-Linux runs across numerous systems in the market and it is the majority of a community-based setup.
-It is a monolithic OS where the operating system itself executes completely from the kernel.
-Android is an open-source OS built majority for mobiles and tablets.
-On mobile devices, Android plays a vital role but yet it’s exactly a framework that stands on top of this Linux kernel.
+Linux runs across numerous systems in the market, and it is the majority of a community-based setup.
+It is a monolithic OS where the operating system executes completely from the kernel.
+Android is an open-source operating system primarily built for mobiles and tablets.
+Android plays a vital role on mobile devices, yet it’s a framework that stands on top of this Linux kernel.

-Linux was built by Linus Torvalds a Finnish student with the moto to provide opensource OS in the market.
-Linux was basically a derived version of Unix.
+Linux was built by Linus Torvalds, a Finnish student who aims to provide open-source OS in the market.
+Linux was a derived version of Unix.

-- Developed by a group of internet developers
+- A group of Internet developers developed it.

-Joining the Desktop market.
+Joining the desktop market.
 Linux developers resolute networking service as the prior stuff, with office applications being the bottom of the priority.
-Linux also provides trade services and database support for organizations like Amazon, the German army, US Post Office, etc. Especially Internet providers and Internet service providers have grown fond of Linux as firewall, proxy- and web server, and you will find a Linux box within reach of every UNIX system administrator who appreciates a comfortable management station.
-As a Linux user today all means of getting to know your system inside out, but it is no longer essential to hold knowledge in order to make the system comply with your requests.
+Linux also provides trade services and database support for organizations like Amazon, the German army, US Post Office, etc. Especially internet providers and internet service providers have grown fond of Linux as a firewall, proxy- and web server.
+You will find a Linux box within reach of every UNIX system administrator who appreciates a comfortable management station.
+As a Linux user today, all means of getting to know your system inside out, but it is no longer essential to hold the knowledge to make the system comply with your requests.

-Android was primarily to satisfy low powered devices and uses Java, executed on virtual machines.
-Android Inc created the platform initially which was purchased by Google.
+Android primarily satisfies low-powered devices and uses Java, which executes on virtual machines.
+Android Inc initially created the platform, which Google later acquired.

-Android OS systems are frequently updated and a new name is associated with each release. the frequent release of versions makes the several information on the system obsolete and at the same pace.
-Common features of Android OS,
+Android OS systems are frequently updated, and a new name is associated with each release.
+The frequent release of versions simultaneously makes several pieces of information on the system obsolete.

-Here the application layer acts as the top layer holding its own set of libraries in action. all these libraries are built using C/C++ languages.
+Here the application layer acts as the top layer holding its libraries in action.
+All these libraries are built using C/C++ languages.

-The DVM functioning is extremely optimized so as to carry out as efficiently and as in effect as possible on mobile devices that are normally equipped with a slow CPU.
-The DVM’s are implemented to execute multiple VM’s in an optimized manner.
+The DVM functioning is optimized to carry out as efficiently and effectively as possible on mobile devices usually equipped with a slow CPU.
+The DVMs are implemented to execute multiple VMs in an optimized manner.

 Head To Head Comparison Between Linux vs Android (Infographics)

-Below is the top 5 difference between Linux vs Android
+Below are the top 5 comparisons between Linux vs Android:

 Key Difference Between Linux vs Android

-Both Linux vs Android are popular choices in the market; let us discuss some of the major Difference Between Linux and Android:
+Let us discuss some of the major differences between Linux and Android:

-- Linux is developed majorly for personal and office system users, Android is built peculiarly for mobile and tablet kind of devices.
+- Mainly, personal and office users develop Linux and build Android peculiarly for mobile and tablet devices.

-- Android holds a Larger footprint comparative to LINUX.
+- Android holds a more significant footprint compared to LINUX.

-- Usually, multiple architecture support is provided by Linux and Android supports only two major architectures, ARM and x86.
-The ARM platform is widespread on mobile phones while the Android-x86 targets mainly the Mobile Internet Devices.
-This functionality acts as the fundamental difference between the two Operating Systems, it acts as a key difference between Linux vs Android.
+- Usually, multiple architecture support is provided by Linux, and Android supports only two major architectures, ARM and x86.
+The ARM platform is widespread on mobile phones, while the Android-x86 targets mainly Mobile Internet Devices.
+This functionality acts as the fundamental difference between the two Operating Systems; it acts as a key difference between Linux vs Android.

-- Power management is accomplished using APM, Android relies majority on its power management module which stands very close to Linux power extensions.
+- APM accomplishes power management.
+Android relies most on its power management module, which stands very close to Linux power extensions.

-- Linux is a popular OS whereas Android is a framework executing on top of the Linux kernel.
+- Linux is a popular OS, whereas Android is a framework executing on the Linux kernel.

-- Linux system uses magnetic drives, standard Linux systems use the EXT journaling file system, To provide a robust file system, embedded systems use solid-state memory devices such as NOR for code execution and NAND for storage.
-In the other hand, android systems use flash memory for storage-related needs.
+- Linux system uses magnetic drives, standard Linux systems use the EXT journaling file system to provide a robust file system, and embedded systems use solid-state memory devices such as NOR for code execution and NAND for storage.
+On the other hand, android systems use flash memory for storage-related needs.

-- Linux systems use the GNU C library, Android uses a C library.
-Booting Android device, the kernel loads just like it would on a Linux distribution. though most part of the software is different.
-A GNU C library is not associated with android which is used on standard Linux distributions.
+- Linux systems use the GNU C library; Android uses a C library.
+Booting an Android device, the kernel loads just like it would on a Linux distribution.
+However, most of the software is different.
+Standard Linux distributions use Android without an association with a GNU C library.

-- Android uses Dalvik virtual machine to run its applications, several top mobile developers use JVM for its execution.
-Linux on the other end does not take in any VM’s for executing.
+- Android uses Dalvik virtual machine to run its applications; several top mobile developers use JVM for its execution.
+Conversely, Linux does not take in any VMs for execution.

 Linux vs Android Comparison Table